starcraftman/pakit/docs/pakit_recipes.rst

 -----------------
 To quickly explain recipes, I will discuss the **example** recipe that comes with pakit.
-It doesn't build anything, it just prints messages at all steps.
+It doesn't build anything, it just demonstrates all major features including optional ones.
-By executing the following commands you can see it in action, pay attention to the output They correspond to the methods in the recipe.
+By executing the following commands you can see it in action, pay attention to the output

 .. code-block:: bash